open-telemetry/opentelemetry-specification/specification/glossary.md

 ### Service

-OpenTelemetry has adopted a broad interpretation such that every telemetry source is a service.
+A source of telemetry, broadly interpreted.
 Examples include, but are not limited to: web services, hosts, mobile applications, browser application, edge computing devices, functions as a service, databases, message brokers, etc. See the [semantic conventions for `service`](https://github.com/open-telemetry/semantic-conventions/tree/main/docs/resource#service) for more details.

 ## Logs